HDMTLab/HDMTLab.github.io/publications.md

-*Kim, J., Park, J. and Park, H. High dimensional discriminant rules with shrinkage estimators of the covariance matrix and mean vector. _Under revision in Journal of Statistical Planning and Inference_.

 *Kim, Y.,  Baek, S., Lee, D. and Park, J.  A Group Sequential Procedure to Control FDR for Group Margin and Its Application to GWAS with Linkage Disequilibrium Scores. _Submitted_.